Construction and Classification of Holomorphic Vertex Operator Algebras: Abelian intertwining algebras

 The trace

-is the categorial quantum dimension of $W^{\alpha}$.
-For Huang's construction under the positivity assumption on the conformal weights it coincides with the definition of the quantum dimension as the limit of a certain character ratio and $d_{\alpha} = 1$ if $W^{\alpha}$ is a simple current (cf.\ \cite{DJX}, \cite{DLN}).
+is the categorical quantum dimension of $W^{\alpha}$.
+For Huang's construction under the positivity assumption on the conformal weights it coincides with the definition of the quantum dimension as the limit of a certain character ratio so that $d_{\alpha} = 1$ if $W^{\alpha}$ is a simple current (see.\ \cite{DLN}, Proposition 3.11 and \cite{DJX}, Proposition 4.17).
 Then the above identity implies

 for all $\al \in D$.
 This proves the theorem. \eop\ admits the structure of a simple, rational, $C_2$-cofinite, self-contragredient vertex operator algebra of CFT-type extending the vertex operator algebra structure on $V$.
 If $H=H^{\perp}$ then $W^H$ is holomorphic. \end{thm} {\em Proof:} Suppose $q_{\Delta}|_H=q_{\Omega}|_H = 0 \! \mod 1$.
 Then $(F|_H,\Omega|_H)$ is cohomologous to the trivial $3$-cocycle in $H^3_{\text{ab}}(H,\C^*)$.
 Hence the abelian intertwining algebra $W^H$ admits the structure of a vertex operator algebra upon rescaling of the intertwining operators.
 The irreducible modules of $W^H$ are given by